muslimos/muslimos.github.io/index.md

-Welcome to puffOS's website be patiently website is work-on-progress.
+Welcome to MuslimOS's website be patiently website is work-on-progress.